-- Switch on the power supply for the drive. - Hardware-Enable: +24 VDC to Enable [connector X3 pin 15]. - Software-Enable: Click the "Enable" button combination Shift+F12.
-Now, the front display shows an E and the current rating (e.g. - Click the icon "Oscilloscope"
+- Switch on the power supply for the drive.

+- Hardware-Enable: +24 VDC to Enable [connector X3 pin 15].

+- Click the icon "Oscilloscope"

 Select Service-Mode "Speed F6", then click "Parameter" button

 Enter a safe speed.
 The sign defines the direction of movement.